Vibe-Coding-Community/n8n-nodes-telepilot/README.md

 For more detailed information, please refer to our login guide: https://telepilot.co/login-howto

-### Import workflows
+### Example Workflows

-You can import predefined workflows that we have created for you, check out [this page](https://telepilot.co/workflows)
+Example workflows demonstrating various functionalities of the TelePilot nodes can be found in the `/examples` directory of this repository.
+You can import these `.json` files directly into your n8n instance to get started quickly.

+Predefined workflows might also be available on our website: [TelePilot Workflows](https://telepilot.co/workflows)

 ## Troubleshooting